 On the path of spiritualization of the nature of the inner human, water is already less solid than earth.
 Therefore water is a substrate which conceals less than earth but more than air.

-Its purity degree can reach from very muddy to crystal clear.
+Its degree of purity can reach from very muddy to crystal clear.
 This makes water an indicator for the distance to the conscious awareness (symbolism: transparency = understanding).
 Through the depth of the water one can infer how deep the content lies.
 In the process of becoming consciously aware, diving expeditions or swimming into the depth are common dream symbols.

 ocean depths: area of the unconscious

 "I was on a beach with some of my friends and wanted to take a bath in the sea.
 I went into the water and when I looked down I saw that the water was really muddy.
 I wanted to see the seabed below me so I starred into the water.
-As I watched closer and more carefully the water began clearing up.
-I saw little fish, colorful coral and various other sea life.
+As I watched closer and more carefully, the water began clearing up.
+I saw little fish, colorful corals and various other sea creatures.
 A child came up to me and wanted me to help her searching for pearls.
 We both dived to the ground and looked for clams.
 I could breath under water and recognized everything easily.
 As we found clams we opened them carefully and collected the shimmering pearls."
 (Seth)

 waves: sign of motion (revival)